American Express Travel portal: A full review

 The best Amex cards for earning points when booking with Amex Travel are the Amex Platinum and the Amex Business Platinum.
 Both of those cards earn 5x Amex points on airfare and prepaid hotels booked through the site.
 But these cards have bigger annual fees — $550 for the personal Amex Platinum (see rates and fees) and $595 for the Business Platinum (see rates and fees).

 You could also earn bonus points on travel and pay a smaller annual fee with the American Express® Green Card ($150, see rates and fees) or the American Express® Gold Card ($250, see rates and fees).
 The Amex Green card earns 3x Amex points on travel purchases (not just purchases made through Amex Travel) and the Amex Gold earns 3x points on flights booked directly with airline or through Amex Travel.
+The information for the Amex Green Card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 If you want to use your Amex points to pay for travel, two Amex business cards are your best options – the Amex Business Platinum and the American Express® Business Gold Card.
 As we mentioned before, the Amex Business Platinum has a 35% points rebate and the Amex Business Gold has a 25% rebate with you use Pay With Points (up to 250,000 points rebated per calendar year).